 The return of Blinky Bill

-Not much intelligence or judgement here either and this defeat in 1999 put back the republican cause back by 20–30 years.
+Not much intelligence or judgement here either and this defeat in 1999 pushed the republican cause back by 20–30 years.

 Old copper the way of Turnbull’s internet future